The next KBP application cycle is Sept. 1 - Dec. 31, 2020.

 Participants can select a rural practice site at any time up to two months prior to the completion of their residency training.
 (Residents must begin practicing no later than 90 days after completing their residency programs.)
 RHES offers the services of the Kansas Recruitment and Retention Center to assist with the search, interview, and selection process opportunity.

 Once a resident selects a rural healthcare organization, (located in any county in Kansas except Douglas, Johnson, Sedgwick, Shawnee, and Wyandotte ) he or she will sign a separate agreement with the appropriate entity.
 The practice commitment agreement between the rural healthcare organization and resident is a private contract between them; the State is not a party to that agreement.
-Here is a Sample Practice Commitment Agreement between an organization and resident.
+Here is a Sample Practice Commitment Agreement between an organization and a resident.

 Resident physicians engage in the full-time practice of medicine in the rural community for 36 continuous months.
 The KBP participant can begin practicing any time within 90 days after completion of residency training.